frozenproof/nckh2_real_2.0/README.md

 - Upload multiple files to the server.
 - Pinning multiple files to IPFS.
 - Multiple minting in loop
+- Automatic minting multiple files.
+- Running on REST API to save server power
+- Server - Client structure with minting fungible/NFT that is ready for production.

 Not yet:

-- Automatic minting multiple files.
-- The final goal: A server-client structure with minting fungible/NFT that is ready for production.
+- The final goal: Make it look better and migrate some key feature to secure spot.

 ## Side by side projects ##